open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Instruments are classified in several ways that distinguish them from one another.

-1. Synchronicity: A synchronous instrument is called by the user in an OpenTelemetry [Context](../context/context.md).
+1. Synchronicity: A synchronous instrument is called by the user in a distributed [Context](../context/context.md) (i.e., Span context, Correlation context).
 An asynchronous instrument is called by the SDK once per collection interval, lacking a Context.
 2. Additivity: An additive instrument is used to capture information about a sum of values.
 A non-additive instrument is used to capture information about individual values.
 3. Monotonicity: An additive instrument can be monotonic, when the sequence of captured sums is non-decreasing.
 Monotonic instruments are useful for monitoring rate information.